youmslinky/home-automation/tasmota/tasmota.md

 can change the mqtt publish period with teleperiod easy way to do it is go to web interface console, and type `teleperiod xxx` type just `teleperiod` to get current value

+can set [latitude and longitude](https://tasmota.github.io/docs/Timers/?query=latitude) in order to have sunset and sunrise times be correct

+its important to set the timezone properly as well